-Because of the six core practices of Kanban, this is a tool that will help you to visualize and manage your workflow, making it a useful tool to help you implement Agile practices, as well as being an Agile methodology in itself.
+Because of the six core practices of Kanban, this tool will help you visualize and manage your workflow, making it a valuable tool to help you implement Agile practices and being an Agile methodology.

-A Kanban board gives you a visual overview of your processes and helps you better understand your operations and quickly identify weak spots.
+A Kanban board gives you a visual overview of your processes, helps you better understand your operations, and quickly identifies weak spots.

 Real-life examples of successful Agile implementations in pharma

-Some pharma companies are launching customer-collaboration initiatives together with patients and physicians.
+Some pharma companies are launching customer collaboration initiatives together with patients and physicians.
 Working with those stakeholder groups, they create prototypes for “beyond the pill” solutions and more customer-centric launch strategies.
-This collaboration enables the companies to gather new insights and launch continuous improvement initiatives for their products.
+This collaboration enables the companies to gather new insights and launch continuous product improvement initiatives.

 Pfizer has developed an experimentation culture through a “Dare to Try” program – an Agile program that combines Agile software tools, training, and cross-functional collaboration.